Governing Together: Toward Infrastructure for Community-Run Social Media: Discussion

-The protocols that underpin systems such as the Fediverse tend to specify broad affordances for inter-community interactions, but provide little-to-no ways to support inter-community dynamics that would resolve tensions, reduce frictions, or help community leaders solve typical problems that arise.
-This has made the need for a layer of collective governance in this context particularly pressing.
-As interest in decentralizing systems through protocolization grows \citep{masnick_protocolsnot_2019,kleppmann_blueskyprotocol_2024}, we anticipate that other systems beyond the case of community-run social media will face similar questions and need to coordinate inter-community governance accordingly.
+The protocols that underpin systems such as the Fediverse tend to specify broad affordances for inter-community interactions, but provide little-to-no ways to support inter-community dynamics, reduce frictions, or help community leaders solve typical problems.
+This makes the need for a layer of collective governance particularly pressing.
+However, interactions flow across communities in most social computing systems.
+We anticipate that other systems beyond federated, decentralized social media would benefit from inter-community governance.